pgolawsk/esphome_scripts/README.md

   * ```text_senor:``` section, those with filenames starting as ```text_```
   * ```sensor:``` section, all remaining files
 * ```switches``` - list of switches intended to include them under ```switch:``` section

-### Other

-This is private repository, not intended to be public.

 [//]: # (None at the moment)